Tomilola-ng/Tomilola-ng/README.md

 </a>

 ## What Drives Me
-I'm passionate about bringing dreams to life and making a difference in the world.
+I'm passionate about bringing dreams to life and making a difference.
 I thrive on optimism and value constructive criticism.
 Feel free to share your thoughts with me.

 ## Let's Connect
 - LinkedIn: [Tomilola Oluwafemi](https://www.linkedin.com/in/tomilola-oluwafemi)